1. Do I really need therapy? I can usually handle my problems.

 Successful therapy involves commitment to regular treatment.
 Based on your goals and our assessment, we will work together to craft a treatment plan for you that may include:

-For those seeking urgent and immediate care, CHS offers an 11-day intensive program.
-The 11-Day Intensive includes a comprehensive aftercare plan including regular therapy and 12-Step meetings.
+For those seeking urgent and immediate care, CHS offers a 2 week intensive program.
+The 2 Week Intensive includes a comprehensive aftercare plan including regular therapy and 12-Step meetings.
 Individual and group therapy usually lasts 6 months to 2 years.
 Recovery is an on-going process.

 7. What are the costs?